Mailbox Birmingham

-Mailbox Birmingham (also known as The Mailbox) is a mixed-use development located within the city centre of Birmingham, England.
+Mailbox Birmingham, also known as The Mailbox, is a mixed-use development located within the city centre of Birmingham, England.
 It houses British luxury department store chain Harvey Nichols, and the BBC Birmingham studios.

 The scheme comprises 689,000 sq. ft. of primarily office space, with ancillary retail and leisure offering, located on a 4.8-acre waterside site.
-It is home to occupiers including BBC Birmingham, WSP, Associated Architects, Harvey Nichols, Malmaison Birmingham and other leading stores and restaurants.
+It is home to BBC Birmingham, WSP, Associated Architects, Harvey Nichols, Malmaison Birmingham and other leading stores and restaurants.

 The Mailbox is about 300 m long from front to back including The Cube.
-Above the front shops it has an additional 6 floors which includes a hotel and residential apartments.
+Above the front shops it has an additional six floors which includes a hotel and residential apartments.
 The Worcester and Birmingham Canal passes along the back with a number of restaurants overlooking.
+To the front it faces a flyover of the Suffolk Street Queensway road, with an underpass leading to Birmingham New Street railway station.

 History

 Previously the location of a railway goods yard with canal wharves off the Worcester and Birmingham Canal leading to Gas Street Basin, the site was the location of the Royal Mail's main sorting office building for Birmingham (hence its current name) which was completed in 1970, replacing the Victorian head post office (now Victoria Square House), in Victoria Square.
 The new building was designed by R. H. Ousman of the Ministry of Public Building and Works, who collaborated with project architect H. A. E. Giddings and with Hubbard Ford & Partners, who supplied E. Winters and R. Lee as architects.
 When completed, it was the largest mechanised letters and parcels sorting office in the country with a floor area of 20 acre and the largest building in Birmingham.
-A tunnel was constructed between the site and New Street railway station allowing electric tractors hauling carts carrying sacks of mail to be driven directly to the office.
+A tunnel was authorised by the Post Office (Subway) Act 1966 (c.
+25) and constructed under Severn Street between the site and New Street railway station, allowing electric tractors hauling carts carrying sacks of mail to be driven directly to the office.
 The structure housed the largest electronic sorting equipment in the West Midlands to handle the post.
 It also housed the administrative teams moved from Victoria Square, including those for other Post Office functions, such as counter services.

 The main entrance was located at Blucher Street beneath a tower set between a square block for parcels on the left and a lower block for the letters sorting office on the right.
 The structure consisted of a steel frame on a 40 ft square grid with lightweight pre-cast concrete floor slabs and reinforced concrete retaining walls and sub floors.
 The exterior was clad with cast glass troughs and exposed aggregate panels.
 Ventilation was provided through air-handling units which provided the building with the temperature it required.
 Extract fans were also placed on the roof.
 The exterior consisted mainly of the glass slabs and projecting air handling units with recessed windows.